WimObiwan/DBFImport/README.md

  * Not alle datatypes from the xBase flavors are implemented.
  * Memo types (and DBT files) are not yet implemented.
- * Currently only SQL Server is supported
+ * Currently only SQL Server is supported (any flavor/version should work)

 # References